fbpx

 However, even though the condition is not among the Blue Book listings, you may still receive benefits under certain circumstances.
 Generally, a heart attack may result from an existing condition such as ischemic heart disease, which is covered.
 This means you can apply for the benefits if you had preexisting Ischemic heart disease or any other covered condition.

 Sometimes, you may qualify for benefits even if you do not have a Blue Book-listed condition.
 For example, if the attack causes disabling symptoms that prevent you from returning to work, you can apply to the SSA by presenting the relevant evidence.
+The Standard disability attorney in Texas can help discern whether you can apply to the SSA.

 Myth: Medical records are sufficient evidence for proving disability